 Unfortunately, because we went in October, the first two days of our trek were super cloudy and most of the peaks and best views were obscured.

-Our Experience Solo Hiking Santa Cruz
+Our Experience Hiking Santa Cruz Without a Guide

 We went in mid-October, which is the start of the off-season, but there were still plenty of other people on the trail with us.
-There were two large tour groups of about 15 people each, and another ten or so people hiking on their own.
+There were two large tour groups of about 15 people each and another ten or so people hiking on their own.

-On day one we left our apartment in Huaraz at 5am and arrived at the trailhead in Vaqueria at 10am.
+On day one we left our apartment in Huaraz at 5 am and arrived at the trailhead in Vaqueria at 10 am.

 You will start by heading down a hillside.
 When the trail reaches a road, walk on the road for a bit.
 There will be a small grass trail to the left, but it’s not correct (this is the one we ended up taking on accident.)
 Keep walking until you see a larger and more obvious trail on the left and continue on it downhill.
-Once you reach the river, cross it and turn right.

-Follow the trail into a small town.
+Follow this trail into a small town.
 Here you’ll reach a fork at a small shop and you need to continue on the left fork (even though the one on the right looks bigger and better).
 Walk along the trail for another 5 to 10 minutes.
 You’ll go downhill then back up again with houses on either side.